 Emerald’s hardness score sits between 7.5 and eight on the Mohs scale.
 That said, they’re pretty robust to breakage.

-Jade vs. Emerald: A Brief History
+Jade vs. Emerald: A Brief History of Green Stones

 Before we dive into modern applications, prices, and both stones’ advantages, let us look at how they feature in our history: